-Abstract In some situations some people lie strategically – political campaigns and sales promotions being obvious examples.
-However, recent empirical studies suggest that people are very heterogeneous with respect to their willingness to lie strategically for their own advantage.
-Hence, the level of lying and thus the credibility of statements will crucially depend on who self-selects into the cheap talk situation.
-We study this broad idea in the concrete setting of a two-stage political competition model and test its key predictions in the lab.
-At the entry stage, potential candidates compete in a contest to become their party’s nominee.
-At the election stage, the nominated candidates campaign by making non-binding (cheap talk) promises to voters.
-Confirming the model’s key predictions, we find in the experiment that dishonest people over-proportionally self-select into the political race; and that this adverse selection effect can be prevented if the entry stage is made transparent.
+Abstract In many situations, statements are non-binding and people can lie strategically for their own benefit – political campaigns and sales marketing are obvious examples.
+Since individuals differ with respect to their willingness to lie, the level of lying and thus the credibility of statements will crucially depend on who self-selects into such situations.
+We study self-selection into cheap talk in the concrete setting of a two-stage political competition model and test its key predictions in the lab.
+At the entry stage, potential candidates compete in a contest to become their party’s candidate in an election.
+At the election stage, the nominated candidates campaign by making promises to voters.
+Confirming the model’s key prediction, we find in the experiment that dishonest people over-proportionally self-select into the political raceand thereby lower voters’ welfare.

 Abstract We investigate the potential of transparency to influence committee decision-making.
 We present a model in which career concerned committee members receive private information of different type-dependent accuracy, deliberate and vote.
 We study three levels of transparency under which career concerns are predicted to affect behavior differently and test the model’s key predictions in a laboratory experiment.The model’s predictions are largely borne out – transparency negatively affects information aggregation at the deliberation and voting stages, leading to sharply different committee error rates than under secrecy.
 This occurs despite subjects revealing more information under transparency than theory predicts.